curtsheller/notes/Software/Apache.md

 ## Installing the LAMP Stack

-First update system to lastest goodies and fixes.
+First update system to latest goodies and fixes.

 ```
 $ sudo apt update